keplordb / docs · v0.1.0 · typed derive · intern cache

 2. Validate each .kseg header magic; move corrupt files aside.

 3. Replay wal.log frame-by-frame, CRC-checked; truncate at first bad frame.
+Handles truncated files gracefully.

 Recovery is single-threaded and proportional to WAL size.
 For a default 64-event sync interval, recovery processes tens of thousands of events per second.
+The WAL uses sharded buffers for concurrent append safety.

 Sizing & limits